-In the BOCH Consolidated 2022 Interim Financial Statements, reclassifications to and restatements of 2021 comparative information were made to the primary financial statements and respective notes to conform to the presentation of financial information for 2022.
+In the BOCH Consolidated 2023 Interim Financial Statements, reclassifications to and restatements of 2022 comparative information were also made to the primary financial statements and respective notes to conform to the presentation of financial information for 2023.
+Such reclassifications and restatements did not have an impact on the financial results for the period ended 30 June 2023 or the 2022 financial year or the equity of the Group for the period ended 30 June 2023 or the 2022 financial year or the Bank for the 2022 financial year.

-For a full description of the reclassifications and restatements, please refer to note "Summary of significant accounting policies, Basis of preparation, Comparative information", in the accompanying notes to the BOCH Consolidated 2022 Interim Financial Statements included in the Group Interim Financial Report 2022 (as defined in the "Documents Incorporated by Reference" section of this Offering Circular), which is incorporated by reference in this Offering Circular.
+For a full description of the reclassifications and restatements, please refer to note "Summary of significant accounting policies - Basis of preparation - Comparative information", in the accompanying notes to the BOCH Consolidated 2023 Interim Financial Statements included in the Group Interim Financial Report 2023 (as defined in the "Documents Incorporated by Reference" section of this Offering Circular), which is incorporated by reference in this Offering Circular.

-In each of the BOCH Consolidated 2021 Audited Financial Statements and the Bank 2021 Audited Financial Statements, reclassifications to and restatements of 2020 comparative information were made to certain of the notes to conform to the presentation of financial information for 2021.
-For a full description of the reclassifications and restatements please refer to note "Summary of significant accounting policies, Comparative information" in the accompanying notes to the BOCH Consolidated 2021 Audited Financial Statements included in the Group Annual Financial Report 2021 and the accompanying notes to the Bank Consolidated 2021 Audited Financial Statements included in the Bank Annual Financial Report 2021 (as defined in the "Documents Incorporated by Reference" section of this Offering Circular), as applicable, each of which is incorporated by reference in this Offering Circular.
+In each of the BOCH Consolidated 2022 Audited Financial Statements and the Bank 2022 Audited Financial Statements, reclassifications to and restatements of 2021 comparative information were made to certain of the notes to conform to the presentation of financial information for 2022.
+Such reclassifications and restatements did not have an impact on the financial results for the years ended 31 December 2022 and 31 December 2021 or on the equity of the Group and the Bank.

+For a full description of the reclassifications and restatements please refer to note "Summary of significant accounting policies - Basis of preparation - Comparative information" in the accompanying notes to the BOCH Consolidated 2022 Audited Financial Statements included in the Group Annual Financial Report 2022 and the accompanying notes to the Bank Consolidated 2022 Audited Financial Statements included in the Bank Annual Financial Report 2022 (as defined in the "Documents Incorporated by Reference" section of this Offering Circular), as applicable, each of which is incorporated by reference in this Offering Circular.